Stomach Bloating: Meaning, Symptoms, Causes, Treatment and How to Get Relief Naturally

 Stomach bloating is often confused with body fat, but the two are different.
 Fat changes slowly over time, while bloating can appear quickly and make your belly feel tight, heavy, or stretched.

-This guide explains bloated stomach meaning, common symptoms, reasons for stomach bloating, and treatment options using Ayurveda ideas and basic medical understanding.
+This guide explains the bloated stomach meaning, common symptoms, reasons for stomach bloating, and treatment options using Ayurveda ideas and basic medical understanding.

 Bloated Stomach Meaning